James T. Moore (USMC): Aviation service during Interwar period

 Moore returned to the United States in April 1919 and was assigned to the Marine barracks at Philadelphia Navy Yard.
 He was transferred to the Hingham Naval Ammunition Depot, Massachusetts in December 1920.
 After one year service there, Moore requested for transfer to Marine Corps aviation, which was granted.
 He was appointed student aviator and sent for flight training to Naval Air Station Pensacola, Florida in July 1920.
 Moore completed his training and was designated Naval aviator on July 1, 1922.

 He was subsequently assigned to the Marine Barracks Quantico, Virginia, where he stayed only until August and then reported for duties with First Brigade of Marines.
 Moore sailed with this unit for Haiti and served there as Pilot until September 1924, when he returned to the United States.
 Moore was assigned back to the Quantico base, where he remained until March 1925, when he was transferred to Naval Air Station Pensacola, Florida, where he was appointed assistant to Chief of Naval Aviation Training.
 In June 1925, Moore was sent to Kelly Field in Texas, where he attended three months course at Advanced Flying School.

 His next assignments was again at Marine Barracks Quantico, where he stayed until March 1927, when he left for China during Yangtze Patrol.
 Moore served there as executive officer of observations aircraft squadrons within Third Marine Brigade under the command of Brigadier General Smedley D. Butler.
-While stationed in Tientsin, General Butler arranged a special review on the occasion of Marine Corps Birthday on November 10, 1927.
+While stationed in Tianjin, General Butler arranged a special review on the occasion of Marine Corps Birthday on November 10, 1927.
 During the exhibition of stunt flyers, Moore flew his plane very low just over the crowd of spectators and tried to make a climbing roll.
 His plane lost both of its wings and became uncontrollable.
-Moore bailed out of the planeO by the parachute and landed in the front of the crowd of spectators.
+Moore bailed out of the plane by the parachute and landed in the front of the crowd of spectators.
 Most of them were unaware about the accident, thought it was the best show they had ever seen.
 Moore was transferred to the Naval Station Guam in September 1928 and served there until July 1929, before he was ordered to the States.